 Winston Churchill, no less, argued in 1920 that Jews were part of a “worldwide conspiracy for the overthrow of civilization and the reconstitution of society on the basis of arrested development.”

-This quotation (which incidentally is inaccurate) is based on Churchill’s article, “Zionism versus Bolshevism,” in the 25 January 1920 Illustrated Sunday Herald—which has been used by several previous writers as evidence that Churchill was an anti-semite.
+This quotation is based on Churchill’s article, “Zionism versus Bolshevism,” in the 8 February 1920 Illustrated Sunday Herald—which has been used by several previous writers as evidence that Churchill was an anti-semite.

 Churchill’s article was an attack on Bolshevism (“a sinister confederacy”), not Zionism, which Churchill supported.
 Churchill mentioned—accurately—that many Bolsheviks were Jews—and also gave a reason: They were, Churchill explained, people “reared up among the unhappy populations of countries where Jews are persecuted on account of their race….Trotsky (Russia), Bela Kun (Hungary), Rosa Luxemburg (Germany ), and Emma Goldman (United States), this world-wide conspiracy for the overthrow of civilization and for the reconstitution of society on the basis of arrested development, of envious malevolence and impossible equality, has been steady growing….with the exception of Lenin, the majority of leading figures are Jews.”